beginning of content

 As part of your antenatal care, you'll be offered several blood tests.
 These will:

 Some blood tests are offered to everyone.
-Some blood tests are only recommended if you are at greater risk of a particular infection or condition.
+Some blood tests are only recommended if you are at greater chance of having a certain infection or condition.

 Below is an outline of the antenatal blood tests that can be offered.